seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 | HYPE | releases `hyperliquid-dex/node` on `api.github.com` — an empty list · no forum is known, and the native asset of its own L1 has no token contract |
 | LIT | no candidate in any protocol class: the protocol behind the symbol is not established in this repository |

-**ETH and ADA are read on their forums and are owed a release channel.**
-`ethereum-magicians.org` is where Ethereum's improvement proposals are argued and `forum.cardano.org` is Cardano's community forum; both are admitted and both are read.
-Neither DATES the event that moves its coin — a network upgrade is scheduled and announced on a release channel — so each is owed a class-2 reading by a TZ, and until this table names one their upgrade dates arrive only through §6's type lanes.
+**ETH and ADA are the two coins read on two lanes, and the debt that opened at `2026-09-15-a` is paid.** `ethereum-magicians.org` is where Ethereum's improvement proposals are argued and `forum.cardano.org` is Cardano's community forum; both are admitted, both are read, and neither DATES the event that moves its coin — a network upgrade is scheduled and announced on a release channel.
+TZ-46 measured that channel for each: the Ethereum Foundation's own blog feed, and the `cardano-node` release list published by Intersect, the member organisation that maintains the node. **Both streams carry more than upgrades** — the feed is the whole blog and the release list mixes versions, and each record's own content is what says which one changes the protocol, exactly as it is for every other row here.
 RENDER's feed is the protocol's own publication on a third-party host and ENA's forum is its foundation's: the publisher decides admissibility, not the host.

 **Vesting scans 28 days and publishes by proximity, not by discovery.** A cliff three weeks out is written to state as a future catalyst the moment it is known and becomes reportable